NAT3-AWS-Generation/Loop-and-Latte/README.md

 # Loop-and-Latte

-By Takwa, Milla, Maram, Dwayne and Richie.
+By Takwa, Milla, Maram, and Richie.